hoppersroppers/training/Core/1.IntroductionToHacking/5-HowComputer/6-You.md

 * It is also an option to get blue light filtering glasses, they should be pretty cheap (>$30).
 I swear by mine, but hey, whatever, it keeps my eyes from hurting when I am about to spend 12 hours scrolling packet captures.

 ## Touch Typing
 This is an investment in your productivity, the faster you can type, the better your life will be.
 This goes for everything you will ever do on a computer.
+I am so mad I am still learning how to do this.
+So many hours wasted.

 * <https://www.how-to-type.com/>
 1. Submit a screenshot of the completion for this, and work to continue doing this for the rest of your damn life.